Legislatures of British India: Dyarchy (1919–1935)

 A dyarchy is a system of shared government.
 In British India, the British government decided to share responsibilities with legislative councils in major provinces.

 As a result of Montagu–Chelmsford Reforms, the British government decided to gradually grant self-governing institutions to India.
 The Government of India Act, 1919 established a bicameral central legislature and granted revenue shares to provincial legislative councils.
 The British government elaborated that the system would continue for at least 10 years until a review.
 The Swaraj Party and Congress Party, which enjoyed majorities in the councils, boycotted the dyarchy- arguing that the reforms once again did not go far enough.
 The Congress increased its non-cooperation movement.
 However, constitutionalists in parties like the All India Muslim League continued to advocate their constituents' interests within the councils.

 The Rowlatt Act, Amritsar massacre and Khilafat movement worsened the political situation.
 In 1928, the Nehru Report called for a federal democracy.
 In 1929, the Fourteen Points of Jinnah demanded electoral, administrative and political reform.
 The Simon Commission was formed to explore constitutional reform.

-In 1932, the "Communal Award" was announced by British Prime Minister Ramsay MacDonald granting separate electorates to Forward Caste, Lower Caste, Muslims, Buddhists, Sikhs, Indian Christians, Anglo-Indians, Europeans and Untouchables (now known as the Dalits) instead of equal universal franchise.
+In 1932, the "Communal Award" was announced by British Prime Minister Ramsay MacDonald granting separate electorates to Muslims, Sikhs, Indian Christians, Anglo-Indians, Europeans and Depressed Classes (now known as the Dalits) instead of equal universal franchise.
 The principle of weightage was also applied.

 The award was highly controversial and criticized as a divide and rule policy.
 The British government opined that it wanted to avoid civil war.